MediaHound/DynamicInvoker/README.md

 ## License

-DynamicInvoker is available under the MIT license.
+DynamicInvoker is available under the Apache License 2.0.
 See the LICENSE file for more info.